 With the rise of gas-powered lawn mowers, it was thought that the older reel mowers would soon be relegated to the scrap heap.
 But they’ve held on, and in recent years they’ve even been making a comeback among those looking for a quieter, more eco-friendly way to keep their lawns looking sharp.

-But these new reel mowers aren’t like the one you’ll find hanging in your grandparents’ tool shed.
-They’re lighter, easier to maneuver, and some of them come with fancy bells and whistles like attached grass catchers.
+But these new reel mowers aren’t like the ones you’ll find hanging in your grandparents’ tool shed.
+They’re lighter and easier to maneuver, and some of them come with fancy bells and whistles like attached grass catchers.

 With so many choices available to you, it can be difficult to determine which is the best option for you and your lawn.
 That’s where BestReviews comes in.
 We’ve made it our mission to help consumers like you find the products you need.